ntustison/PaperANTsX/Text/results.md

-Although the resulting thickness maps are conducive to voxel-based [@Ashburner:2000aa] and related analyses[@Avants:2012aa], here we employ the well-known Desikan-Killiany-Tourville [@Klein:2012aa] labeling protocol (31 labels per hemisphere---cf Table \ref{table:dkt_labels}) to parcellate the cortex for averaging thickness values regionally.
+Although the resulting thickness maps are conducive to voxel-based [@Ashburner:2000aa] and related analyses[@Avants:2012aa], here we employ the well-known Desikan-Killiany-Tourville [@Klein:2012aa] labeling protocol (31 labels per hemisphere) to parcellate the cortex for averaging thickness values regionally.
 This allows us to 1) be consistent in our evaluation strategy for comparison with our previous work [@Tustison:2014ab;@Tustison:2019aa] and 2) leverage an additional deep learning-based substitution within the proposed pipeline.

-\input{dktRegions.tex}

 Note that the entire analysis/evaluation framework, from preprocessing to statistical analysis, is made possible through the ANTsX ecosystem and simplified